nathan-loveless/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach() does not return anything at all it just operates on each element Map returns a new array that will return after all elements have been traversed.

 2. What is the difference between a function and a method?

+A function and method are almost identical but a method is an internal function and attached to an object.

 3. What is closure?

+It is functions nested together where the nested function can access the scope outside of its private scope, it still has access after the outer function is returned.

 4. Describe the four rules of the 'this' keyword.

+1. Global Binding- This is the global window object.
+2. Implicit Binding- when a function is called by a dot to the left, "." = this.
+3. Explicit Binding- When a call() or apply() method is used.
+4. New Binding- When a constructor function is used, this refers to the specific instance.

 5. Why do we need super() in an extended class?

+super() is used when a child class that has been extended by its parent class needs get access to the parent objects and assign them the data passed into the child class.

 ## Project Set up